 In addition to solving a given problem, the processor must spend a great deal of its time simply calculating effective addresses.
 The simple addressing modes require little or no effective address computation, and therefore tend to be the fastest executing.
-However, the problem-solving and memory efficiencies of the complex addressing modes, which will be described in subsequent chapters, can make up for their effective address calculation overhead.
-In each case, the nature of the problem at hand determines the best addressing mode to use.
+However, the problem-solving and memory efficiencies of the complex addressing modes, which will be described in subsequent chapters, can make up for their effective addressing mode to use.